makspaderin/vue-workshop/README.md

 This answer ties in with the [previous question](#how-to-edit-dev-apis).
 Because the Node.js server, that is run with the `npm run dev`-command only uses a dummy API, it can sometimes behave drastically differently from the actual Cloubi APis.
 It is heavily encouraged that the theme is deployed for API integration and testing.

+Another reason why the theme might behave differently in the two environments is that there are two different entry point scripts.
+These are the scripts that the server first loads to initiate the theme.
+Changes made to these files only apply either in the deployment or development environment correspondingly.
+The deployment script is defined in `src/script.js` and the development is in the `devel/main.js`-file.
+Remember to apply changes to both of these files.

 ### The navigation menu is not like the other components in the theme frame.
 Why?

 Navigation menu pages are implemented as a separate component that is rendered direcly into the content response by the server.
 Therefore it does not need to be explicitly injected by the frame or the theme, when the page is changed.
 In this theme the component that replaces the default content is the `CloubiThemeMenu`-component.
 It is set as the renderer for the navigation content type in `src/script.js`.